probil/vue-socket.io-extended/README.md

 ## :seedling: Motivation

-I used `Vue-Socket.io` for a long time and I like it.
-But bugs, lack of support, no tests, no CI and a huge amount of issues makes me cry.
-So I decided to create my own fork with all the desirable staff (features/fixes/tests/support etc).
+I was using [`Vue-Socket.io`](https://github.com/MetinSeylan/Vue-Socket.io) for few months.
+I've liked the idea, but the more I used it the more I faced with bugs, outdated documentation, lack of support, absence of tests and a huge amount of issues :disappointed:.
+That slowed down development of the product I was working on.
+So I ended up with a decision to create my own fork with all the desirable stuff (features/fixes/tests/support/CI checks etc).
+That's how `vue-socket.io-extended` was born.

 If you'd like to help - create an issue or PR.
 I will be glad to see any contribution.
-Let's make the world a better place :)
+Let's make the world a better place :heart:

 ## :grey_exclamation: Requirements